lukem512/schnorr-api/README.md

 schnorr-api
 ===========

-A wrapper for Schnorr for use in MaxCoin
+A wrapper for the Schnorr signing algorithm